appium/python-client/README.md

             - https://www.youtube.com/watch?v=oAJ7jwMNFVU
             - https://appiumpro.com/editions/30-ios-specific-touch-action-methods
             - https://appiumpro.com/editions/29-automating-complex-gestures-with-the-w3c-actions-api
-    - `launch_app`, `close_app` and `reset` are deprecated.
+    - `launch_app`, `close_app`, and `reset` are deprecated.
 Please read [issues#15807](https://github.com/appium/appium/issues/15807) for more details

 #### MultiAction/TouchAction to W3C actions

-On UIA2, some elements can be handled with `touch` pointer action insead of the default `mouse` pointer action in the Selenium Python cleint.
+On UIA2, some elements can be handled with `touch` pointer action instead of the default `mouse` pointer action in the Selenium Python client.
 For example, the below action builder is to replace the default one with the `touch` pointer action.

 ```python